ezraroi/Human-AI-Collab/output/concepts.md

 ## [CONCEPT] Potential Space
 [Literature] NoteBook 5 - Dynamic Operations, Domain: Psychoanalytic, System Role: Scaffolding, Temporal: Static

-**c**The intermediate area of experiencing that lies between the inner world (fantasy) and outer reality.
-The only space where play, creativity, and the True Self can exist.
+The intermediate area of experiencing that lies between the inner world (fantasy) and outer reality.
+The only space where play, creativity, and **spontaneous gestures (of the True Self)** can emerge.
 **Relations:**
 - Link to **D.W.
 Winnicott** (Relation: `Originator`).
 - Link to **True Self** (Relation: `Required For`).